Chime Communications Limited

-Chime Communications Limited is a marketing services company headquartered in Westminster, London, United Kingdom.
+Chime Communications Limited (also Chime Group) is a marketing services company headquartered in Westminster, London, England.
 Chime is the holding company for companies which include sports marketing, public relations, advertising, digital, marketing, research, corporate responsibility and healthcare communications.

 Chime was founded as a private company in 1989 following a management buyout from Lowe Howard Spink and Bell to form Lowe Bell Communications and subsequently floated in 1994 as Chime Communications plc before going private again in late 2015.
 Chime comprises five divisions, 54 companies and over 2,000 people.
-Until July 2012 the now disgraced PR firm, Bell Pottinger, was wholly owned by Chime Communications.
+Until July 2012 the now defunct PR firm, Bell Pottinger, was wholly owned by Chime Communications.

 Operations

-The group comprises CSM in sport and entertainment; the VCCP Group in marketing communications; and VCCP Business for communications in specialist market places.
+The group comprises the VCCP Group in marketing communications and VCCP Business for communications in specialist marketplaces.

 Executive management

 The company is governed by an executive management team, consisting of Adrian Coleman and Matthew Vandrau (co-chief executives), Jo Parker (chief operating officer), Stephanie Brimacombe (managing director) and David Crowther (chief financial officer).

 Notable former directors include Lord Davies of Abersoch (who left the board following Chime's takeover in October 2015), Lord Hannay of Chiswick and Dame Sue Tinson (who both left the board on 31 December 2006), and Lord Bell (who left the board in June 2012 following a MBO by Bell Pottinger's management team).